Children's Party at the Palace: The Queen's Handbag

 The main attraction of the party was a pantomime-style play called The Queen's Handbag, written by children's author and playwright David Wood and directed by Trevor Nunn, which was performed on a stage resembling Buckingham Palace and broadcast live on both BBC One and the CBBC Channel.

 In the play, the villains of children's literature are angry to find out none of them have been invited to the party, so they decide to ruin the party for the goodies too.
 After multiple failed attempts, one of them manages to steal the Queen's handbag.
 Without its contents (her reading glasses) the Queen won't be able to deliver her closing speech.
-Multiple scenes of the play, including a scene starring Harry Potter and his friends, were pre-recorded and played on large video screens.
+Multiple scenes of the play, including a scene starring Harry Potter and his friends at Hogwarts that was filmed during production of the Order of the Phoenix film, were pre-recorded and played on large video screens.

 The play ended with a rendition of "Supercalifragilisticexpialidocious" by the entire cast, led by the London company of the musical Mary Poppins.
 Throughout the programme, the audience was kept up to date about the status of the missing handbag with reports from both BBC News and Crimewatch.
 The use of a fake newsflash caused complaints to be made to the BBC.